smbct/smbct.github.io/series/x86_64_assembly/pt1.markdown

 A given assembly language is thus associated to a specific computer architecture such as x86 (desktop and portable computers) or ARM (processors found in smartphones and other mobile devices).
 A program made with an x86 assembly language will be then unable to run on ARM devices for instance.
 In this series, we will only look at **x86-64 assembly** since x86-64, the 64 bits version of x86 processors, is the most common architecture of everyone's personal computers.
-However, learning assembly for other platforms is also possible by using of emulators.
+However, learning assembly for other platforms is also possible by using emulators.
-Architectures other than x86 also quite interesting to study since ARM, for instance, became recently more present in personal computers with the [apple silicons](https://en.wikipedia.org/wiki/Apple_silicon) and is also used in Raspberry Pi boards and Nintendo switch consoles.
+Architectures other than x86 are also quite interesting to study since ARM, for instance, has recently become more present in personal computers with the [apple silicons](https://en.wikipedia.org/wiki/Apple_silicon) and the [Microsoft's copilot+ pc](https://www.microsoft.com/fr-fr/windows/copilot-plus-pcs) and is also used in Raspberry Pi boards and Nintendo switch consoles.
 MIPS is another interesting architecture as it is used in several old generation consoles such as the Nintendo 64 and the first Playstation.

 [![The Raspberry Pi model 5](/assets/23551-raspberry-pi-5.jpg)](https://fr.wikipedia.org/wiki/Raspberry_Pi#/media/Fichier:23551-raspberry-pi-5.jpg)